-Here, the evidence on file shows that the Domain Names resolve to the websites offering for sale purported PAUL SMITH products for half of the price of genuine PAUL SMITH goods.
-Both of the websites are designed to look like they are either genuine Complainant's websites or they are endorsed by or affiliated with the Complainant.
-The "Home" page of both websites displays the word and design PAUL SMITH trademark.
-Neither website provides any information about its true owner.
-Therefore, Internet users may have been misled on the source, sponsorship, affiliation, or endorsement of the Respondent's websites.
+Further, the Panel finds that the Respondent is using the Domain Names in bad faith.
+Evidence on file shows that prior to filing of the complainant in this case, the Domain Names directed to the websites offering for sale purported products of the Complainant.
+The "Home" pages of the Respondent's websites prominently displayed the Complainant's word and design PAUL SMITH trademark.
+As a result, Internet users may have been misled on the source, sponsorship, affiliation, or endorsement of the Respondent's websites, which constitutes bad faith use of the Domain Name.